hyperstack-org/hyperstack/docs/activerecord_api.md

 `dup` duplicate the instance.

-`==` two instances are the same if they reference the same underlying table row.
+`==` two instances are the same if it is known that they reference the same underlying table row.

 `..._changed?` (i.e. name_changed?) returns true if the specific attribute has changed.